-Pupils should present neat and clean with a conventional non-dyed hairstyle, which is not a distraction to themselves or others.
 Long hair must be tied up in school and/or long fringes must be clipped/tied up so that the hair is clearly out of the pupil's face and not obscuring their vision.

-This applies to both boys and girls.
-Only jewellery allowed is:
+The only jewellery allowed is:

 Stud earrings

-Watch
+Watch (No smartwatches allowed in school)

-Face make-up and nail polish are not allowed
+Face make-up and false nails are not allowed

 Classroom Behaviour

 Each pupil is expected to:

-listen - to the teacher and other pupils if they are speaking work - to the best of his/her ability value - school property, the belongings of fellow pupils and of staff. follow - the direction of his/her teacher obtain - his/her teachers permission to leave the classroom respect - the teacher, other pupils and visitors to the classroom. remain - seated in classroom unless otherwise directed by school staff.
-Entering/Exit the School Building (for Pupils at start and end of school day)/Use of Stairs/Exit to Yard for break time Pupils in the new school building enter the building through the back doors.
-Pupils in the original school building enter/exit through the door next to their classroom.
-Stairs - pupils must walk up and down on the right hand side of the stairs Corridors - pupils must walk on the right hand side of the corridors Yard Allocation - pupils from Junior Infants to 1st Class exit and enter through the West door to access the yard and break and lunch times.
+listen - to the teacher and other pupils if they are speaking work - to the best of his/her ability value - school property, the belongings of fellow pupils and of staff.

+follow - the direction of his/her teacher

+obtain - his/her teachers permission to leave the classroom

+respect - the teacher, other pupils and visitors to the classroom.

+remain - seated in classroom unless otherwise directed by school staff.

+Entering/Exit the School Building (for Pupils at start and end of school day)/Use of Stairs/Exit to Yard for break time

+Pupils in mainstream classes enter the building through the back doors.

+Pupils in the autism classes enter/exit through the door next to their classroom.

+Stairs - pupils must walk up and down on the right hand side of the stairs

+Corridors - pupils must walk on the right hand side of the corridors

+Yard Allocation - pupils from Junior Infants to 1st Class exit and enter through the West door to access the yard and break and lunch times.

 Yard Allocation - pupils from 2nd to 6th Class exit and enter through the East door to access the yard and break and lunch times.

+Playground (Playing Field) Behaviour

+Each pupil is expected to:

+play - safely avoiding play or games that are rough or dangerous follow - the directions of the playground supervisors remain - on school grounds at all times obtain - permission before re-entering the school building during break periods respect - the yard supervisor and fellow pupils refrain - from swearing, fighting, name calling or foul language.

+stop - on the ringing of the yard bell

+stay - within designated areas

+Behaviour in other School Areas

-Playground (Playing Field) Behaviour Each pupil is expected to:
+Each pupil is expected to:

-play - safely avoiding play or games that are rough or dangerous follow - the directions of the playground supervisors remain - on school grounds at all times obtain - permission before re-entering the school building during break periods respect - the vard supervisor and fellow pupils refrain - from swearing, fighting, name calling or foul language. stop - on the ringing of the yard bell stay - within designated areas Behaviour in other School Areas Each pupil is expected to: walk - in the school corridors and to and from place of play. mobile phones are not allowed for pupils.
-Behaviour during School Outings/Activities Each pupil is expected to: follow - his/her teacher's directions at all times remain - with the teacher/supervisors and group of pupils at all times behave - politely towards those they meet on such trips observe - the rules of general good behaviour respect - property & the environment encountered on trips & outings Parents must sign & date a permission slip for school outings or pupils may not leave the school.
+walk - in the school corridors and to and from place of play.

+mobile phones are not allowed for pupils.

+Behaviour during School Outings/Activities Each pupil is expected to: follow - his/her teacher's directions at all times remain - with the teacher/supervisors and group of pupils at all times behave - politely towards those they meet on such trips observe - the rules of general good behaviour respect - property & the environment encountered on trips & outings

+Parents must sign & date a permission slip for school outings or pupils may not leave the school.
 Mobile phones are not allowed for pupils on school outings or school activities.

+Staff

-Staff It is the Principal's responsibility to ensure the school's Code of Behaviour is administered in a manner that is consistent and fair to all pupils.
+It is the Principal's responsibility to ensure the school's Code of Behaviour is administered in a manner that is consistent and fair to all pupils.
 However each staff member has responsibility for the maintenance of discipline within common areas of the school.

 Teaching staff are specifically responsible for the management of behaviour within their own class.
+They will:

-They will: Discuss the Code of Behaviour with their class in an age appropriate manner at the beginning of the school year.
+Discuss the Code of Behaviour with their class in an age appropriate manner at the beginning of the school year.

 Ensure the School/Classroom Rules are displayed in the classroom.

 Reinforce rules on a regular basis.